 ICMP or DNS Cache Poisoning Attack

-- "ICMP attack" or "DNS Cache poisoning attack" is detected by the ESET Personal firewall
+- "ICMP attack" or "DNS Cache poisoning attack" is detected by the ESET firewall

-- "Detected ARP cache poisoning attack" is detected by the ESET Personal firewall
+- "Detected ARP cache poisoning attack" is detected by the ESET firewall

 - ESET technical support directed you to this article to flush your DNS cache and restore the MS Hosts file

-If the ESET Personal firewall is detecting a threat to your system, complete solution 1 below to create an exception for internal IP traffic.
-Continue to solution 2 if the issue is not resolved.
+If the ESET firewall is detecting a threat to your system, create an exception for internal IP traffic.
+Run the DNS flush tool if the issue is not resolved.